 - Liners may have a straight cuff or knit wrist and are the normal gloves that we put on during the cold seasons.
 They provide warmth in cold weather and absorb perspiration in the warm months.
 Liners also diminish the discomfort of wearing rubber

 - Electrical gloves are worn over the liner which provide electrical insulation and prevents electrocution

 - Leather protectors protect the gloves from swelling, tears, burns etc.It is important to note that the leather protector is worn on the top of liners and electrical gloves which should always be shorter than the electrical gloves.

 Why do electricians wear gloves while working with electricity?

 As electricity is invisible and you can’t see it, hear it or smell it, it’s difficult to know when you may be facing danger.
-When you are in contact with a source of electricity which has a high current, electrical current will pass through your body which can cause severe burns, brain injury and even death from electrocution.
+When you are in contact with a source of electricity that has a high current, an electrical current will pass through your body which can cause severe burns, brain injury, and even death from electrocution.

 Hence, when working with electricity, you can never be over-protected and one of the most important items for electricians to wear are rubber insulated gloves which act as a barrier against electric shocks.

-Electric arc can create hotspot of 35,000℉ which is the temperature of the surface of the sun.
+An electric arc can create a hotspot of 35,000℉ which is the temperature of the surface of the sun.
 So along with electric shock, the electrician’s gloves have to be fire resistant as well.
-But the rubber rubber shock-resistant layer can be ignited by such temperature and this is why workers wear leather gloves on top of their insulating pair of rubber gloves..
+But the rubber shock-resistant layer can be ignited by such temperature and this is why workers wear leather gloves on top of their insulating pair of rubber gloves.